Vibrant coral reef in the Red Sea near Sharm el-Sheikh with tropical fish

 Shore Excursions

 For diving, Ras Mohammed, Tiran Island, St. Catherine's, and desert safaris, organized tours are the practical choice.
 Book through the ship or reputable local operators.
 Pickup from the tender marina is standard.
-Having a guide also navigates cultural and language barriers.
+Having a guide also navigates language barriers and ensures a guaranteed return to the pier before the ship departs.

 Walking

-Possible within individual areas (Naama Bay promenade, Old Market) but not between districts.
+Possible within individual areas (Naama Bay promenade, the bazaar near the pier) but not between districts.
 The desert heat and distance between areas make walking between neighborhoods impractical.
 Save your energy for snorkeling and reef walks.
+The Naama Bay waterfront promenade is the most walkable stretch, about 1.5 kilometers of flat, accessible pavement.

 Rental Cars